garrandall/popular-music-data/tracks/teenage-love-affair-rick-derringer.md

 A teenage love affair

 Then I heard a strange rumor about her
-And i didn't know just what to say
+And I didn't know just what to say
 It really -
 Brought me down
 You know it turned me around